 with $\bm{\Gamma}_{r,k} = \operatorname{diag} \! \left\{ \bm{\gamma}_{r,k} \right\}$ and $\bm{\Gamma}_{\beta,k} = \operatorname{diag}\! \left\{ \bm{\gamma}_{\beta,k} \right\}$.
 By treating the quantized matrix ${\bm{\Sigma}}_k$ as the covariance matrix in the likelihood function of ${\mathbf{Y}}_k$ given in \eqref{eq:ML0}, we have

 Based on the discretized model established above, we propose a two-phase approach to address the environment reconstruction challenge.
-In Phase I, each receiver recovers an individual image.
-Specifically, we formulate the imaging problem at each receiver $k$ as a novel scattering intensity $\bm{\gamma}_{r,k}$ and grid position $\mathbf{P}_{k}$ estimation problem, as will be introduced in Section~\ref{Sec:image}.
-However, due to occlusion effects and weak RCS at some sites, each receiver has only a limited field of view about the target~\cite{ref:PHDfusion,tian2023distributed,caire_multistatic}, as shown in Fig.~\ref{fig:SM}.
-Even within its field of view, the performance is limited by the receiver's resolution.
-Thus, in Phase II, we fuse these individual results to construct a high-quality image of extended targets.
-Since the targets can be observed from different angular directions, significant diversity gain can be leveraged by fusing individual results, as will be introduced in Section~\ref{Sec:fusion}.
+In Phase I, each RBS recovers an individual image of extended targets from its own view.
+Specifically, for the $k$-th RBS, we formulate the single-view imaging problem as a novel estimation problem of the effective scattering intensity $\bm{\gamma}_{r,k}$ and grid position $\mathbf{P}_{k}$, as will be introduced in Section~\ref{Sec:image}.
+Based on the estimated results, the target can be reconstructed by identifying grids with high intensity values.
+However, due to occlusion effects and weak RCS at some sites, each RBS has only a limited field of view about the target~\cite{ref:PHDfusion,tian2023distributed,caire_multistatic}, as shown in Fig.~\ref{fig:SM}.
+Even within its field of view, the performance is limited by the RBS's resolution.
+Thus, in Phase II, we fuse these individual results to construct a higher-quality image of all the extended targets, as will be introduced in Section~\ref{Sec:fusion}.
+Since the targets can be observed from different angular directions, significant diversity gain can be leveraged by fusing individual results.